motopress/getwid/readme.txt

 == Changelog ==

-= 2.0.9, Jun 17 2024 =
+= 2.0.9, Jun 19 2024 =
-* Added ability to set recipient email address in the Contact Form block.
+* Added the ability to set the recipient email address in the Contact Form block.
-* Added meta key selector helper.
+* Added the meta key selector helper.
-* Added preview for templates in the Custom Post Type, Post Slider, Post Carousel blocks.
+* Added preview for templates in the Custom Post Type, Post Slider, and Post Carousel blocks.
 * Minor bugfixes and improvements.

 = 2.0.8, Apr 26 2024 =